Follow

 Shadow Charizard, specifically, is one of most potent closers in the game.
 The Shadow Boost works incredibly well in conjunction with Wing Attack and Dragon Claw's speed and consistency, with threats such as Shadow Swampert and Sableye falling apart to it alone in the two shields.
 The real treat, however, is just how explosive its Blast Burns can be, to the point where even the tanky Lanturn is almost 2HKOed by it.
 Shadow Charizard can nuke just about any Pokemon in the game, and players who seek out for shield and energy advantage can put it into great use.
 Beware of Carbink, Azumarill, and Bastiodon, however.

 Charizard's devastating moveset allows it to perform well in the Ultra League, shredding even the sturdiest Pokemon with repeated Blast Burns.
 Risky vulnerabilities and unspectacular bulk are still major problems for Charizard though.
-Access to Dragon-type moves is valuable against popular Dragon-types like Giratina.
+Access to Dragon Breath is valuable against popular Dragon-types like Zygarde.

 The Wing Attack nerf has tamed Charizard considerably.
 It also competes with other Fire-type options such as Talonflame and Skeledirge.